dxlebxnks/Hello-Multiverse/README.md

 - **Description**: Repository for setting up and managing an Active Directory home lab environment.
 - **Link**: [Active Directory Home Lab](https://github.com/dxlebxnks/ActiveDirectoryHomeLab)

+### **Upcoming Projects**
+- **Repository Updates**: I plan to update my repositories with photos and screenshots to provide more visual context and details.
+- **Home Network**: Working on a repository for my home network, which will include a detailed diagram.

 ## 📈 GitHub Stats

 ![Dale's GitHub Stats](https://github-readme-stats.vercel.app/api?username=your-github-username&show_icons=true&hide_title=true&hide_border=true)

 ## 🌟 Let's Connect

-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/your-profile) or check out my other projects on [GitHub](https://github.com/your-github-username).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/dalebanks) or check out my other projects on [GitHub](https://github.com/your-github-username).

 ---

-Feel free to replace placeholders with your actual details and GitHub username.
+Feel free to replace placeholders with your actual GitHub username.
 This profile will help showcase your skills, projects, and interests to visitors.